Bilpapster/stream-DaQ/README.md

 - Kafka 2.13-3.7 or newer
 - Faust 0.11.0 or newer

-Comment: A docker image with all dependencies will be available shortly.
-Thank you for your patience.

 In order to run the Faust statistical manager and simulate a data stream do the following:

 1. Start Kafka Zookeeper and Kafka Server: